bekk/bekk-christmas/post/react/document-your-stuff-with-docz.md

 ## How to use

-Use the primary button as the main action of your interface.
-Otherwise, use the secondary button.
+Use the **primary** button as the main action of your interface.
+Otherwise, use the **secondary** button.
 ```

+Looks fair, right?
+The mix between JSX and regular Markdown is a bit weird at first, but I promise you'll get used to it quickly.

 The `<Props />` component accepts an `of` prop, where you pass in the component you want documented.
 This creates a UI where the prop types of your component are parsed and shown in all their glory.